Require Immediate Support? Free Director Helpline: 0800 644 6080

 The process of striking off your limited company is done through submitting a DS01 form which must be signed by a majority of the directors (or all if there are two or fewer).
 The form must be sent to Companies House and a copy must also be sent to all ‘notifiable parties’ which includes creditors, employees and shareholders.

 A notice will then be placed in the Gazette announcing your decision to dissolve the company.
-Your company will officially be dissolved 3 months after this notice is published, providing no objections have been made.
+Your company will officially be dissolved 3 months after this notice is published, so long as no objections are made.
 The Gazette will then run a final notice confirming that the company has been struck off.

 What do I have to do before striking off my limited company?